awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 done
 ```

-***Congratulations !!!*** Now you are done with workspace setup, Proceed to Module-1 of this workshop.
+***Congratulations***, your Cloud9 workspace setup is complete, and you can proceed to Module-1 of this workshop.